 As students are re-reading and highlighting, I play the Beatles “Yellow Submarine” and sing along changing it to “We are making a yellow summary, a yellow summary, a yellow summary.”
 You have find a spanish version on youtube but “Amarillo el submarino es, amarillo es, amarillo es” doesn’t have the summary pun that I enjoy.

-An extension to this if you can have students take what they have highlighted and rewrite it as a summary.
-Some students may not have highlighted full sentences or only phrases in sentences so they then have to write those in a full sentence.
-As they are reading what to write and writing it, they are getting extra reps, and I one who believes that handwriting something out does something extra to aide in acquisition.
+An extension to this activity is that you can have students take what they have highlighted and rewrite it as a summary.
+Some students may have highlighted only phrases in sentences so they then have to write those in a full sentence.
+As they are reading what to write and writing it, they are getting extra reps, and I am one who believes that handwriting something out does something extra to aide in acquisition.